 In rehab, you are surrounded by highly trained professionals that ensure every process and procedure is performed properly and with the utmost care.
 If things do ever take a turn for the worst, the team will be on hand with the correct medication and knowledge to help.

-In a local drug and alcohol rehab in County Antrim, you can reap the benefits of being removed from your possibly toxic home environment and being away from any emotional triggers, but can still stay somewhere you are familiar with, making the move to and from rehab less scary.
+In a local drug and alcohol rehab in County Antrim, you can reap the benefits of being removed from a possibly toxic home environment and being away from any emotional triggers, but can still stay somewhere you are familiar with, making the move to and from rehab less scary.

 They will show you around where you will be staying, make sure you are comfortable and will orchestrate any and all treatments you participate in.

-With around the clock care, treatment all under one roof, and detachment from the outside world, rehab is the best option for those seeking to recover from a drug and alcohol addiction.
+With around-the-clock care, treatment all under one roof, and detachment from the outside world, rehab is the best option for those seeking to recover from a drug and alcohol addiction.

-Call us on 0800 326 5559 to learn more.
+Call us on 0800 326 5559 to learn more

 We understand that even with the many disadvantages of home detoxes and treatment options, many will still opt for them and take the risks due to the expected costs of professional care.

-Here at OK Rehab, we do not want anyone to miss out on crucial, life-saving treatment for addiction, or opt instead for dangerous methods of treatment that could lead to a relapse, just because of a lower price tag.
+Here at OK Rehab, we do not want anyone to miss out on crucial, life-saving treatment for addiction, or opt instead for dangerous methods that could lead to a relapse, just because of a lower price tag.

 If you get in contact with us today, we can discuss any and all concerns you have that may be stopping you from considering rehab as a viable option.

 Early on in the enquiry and admissions process, we assess you and your addiction in detail.
 By doing this, we can narrow down what your specific personal needs are, and how we should meet them.

-We use this information to decide what treatment is more likely to lead you towards recovery, and this, in turn, determines what your overall experience in rehab is like.
+We use this information to decide what treatment is more likely to lead you towards recovery, and this, in turn determines what your overall experience in rehab is like.

 Because of this, and the fact that some clients exceed expectations and are released earlier and others need more time than anticipated, we do not know at this time exactly how long your rehab stay will be.

 The average time for a rehab programme is 28 days.
-This is enough time for the majority of our clients to detox, experience withdrawal symptoms, attend therapy and counselling sessions, reap the benefits of multiple combined treatments, and fully prepare for life back home.
+This is enough time for the majority of clients to detox, experience withdrawal symptoms, attend therapy and counselling sessions, reap the benefits of multiple combined treatments, and fully prepare for life back home.